OGENDI/gitSearch/README.md

 ## Live Demo
-Follow the link to the application.
+Follow the link to the application [here](https://gituserssearch.netlify.app/)

 ## Technologies used
 * Angular Version 13.1.2